JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 ## Coupling Pallets

 Each `check-membership` pallet actually contains very little logic.
-It has no storage of its own and a single extrinsic.
-Which does the membership checking.
+It has no storage of its own and a single extrinsic that does the membership checking.
 All of the heavy lifting is abstracted away to another pallet.
-There are two different ways in which pallets can be coupled to one another, and this section investigates both.
+There are two different ways that pallets can be coupled to one another and this section investigates both.

 ### Tight Coupling